- Advanced materials and manufacturing

-You can be a part of this cutting edge research starting as soon as your first year in Engineering.
+You can be a part of this cutting edge research starting as soon as your first year in engineering.
 Participate at any point in your undergraduate career and year round (fall, spring, and summer semester).
-There are many opportunities to engage in undergraduate research at in the College and at UNL or nationally, either at another institution or at a national lab.
+There are many opportunities to engage in undergraduate research in the college and at UNL or nationally, either at another institution or at a national lab.

 Tips for connecting with a research lab: